AmirAshvins/how-to-use-CLion/docs/glossary.md

 # Glossary

-**Code generation:** The ability to generate commonly used code from templates while using the user defined variables
+**Code generation:** The ability to generate commonly used code from templates while using the user defined variables.

 **Compiler:** A program that converts human-readable programs to machine-readable programs.